ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/variables.md

 }
 ```

+## Java Integration

+As we have discussed, CFML is a dynamic language built on-top of Java.
+Thus each variable internally is represented by a native Java data type: String, Int, Float, Array, Vector, HashMap, etc.  This is important because each variable you create has member methods available to you that delegate or reflect back to its native Java class.

 ## Naming Coding Standards

 At [Ortus Solutions](https://www.ortussolutions.com) we have developed a set of development standards for many languages.
 You can find our [ColdFusion standards](https://github.com/Ortus-Solutions/coding-standards/blob/master/coldfusion.md) here: https://github.com/Ortus-Solutions/coding-standards/blob/master/coldfusion.md